Strain induced spin vortex and Majorana Kramer's pairs in doped topological insulators with nematic superconductivity: Ginzburg-Landau approach

-We assume that the sample is deformed by some local external force and corresponding strain tensor has components $u_{xx}$, $u_{yy}$, and $u_{xy}$, which depend on the coordinate $\vec{r}$.
+We assume that the sample is deformed by some local external force and the corresponding strain tensor has components $u_{xx}$, $u_{yy}$, and $u_{xy}$, which depend on the coordinate $\vec{r}$.
 The strain tensor couples with the superconducting order parameter.
 This coupling is described by an additional term in the GL free energy~\cite{Fu2014,Venderbos2016}

 where $g_N$ is a coupling coefficient.
-Now, the superconducting order parameter becomes coordinate-dependent and, in general, we have to take into account corresponding gradient terms in the GL free energy.
-However, the deformation and superconductivity are different phenomena with their own spatial scales.
+The order parameter becomes coordinate-dependent and, in general, we have to take into account corresponding gradient terms in the GL free energy.
+However, deformation and superconductivity are different phenomena with their spatial scales.
 The scale of the superconductivity is the effective coherence length, $\xi_{\textrm{eff}}$.
 It is a microscopic value, while the strain characteristic scale $l_u$ is a macroscopic value of the order of the sample sizes.
 Thus, it is reasonable to suppose that $l_u\gg\xi_{\textrm{eff}}$.
-In this case away from the center of the vortex $r \gg \xi_{\textrm{eff}}$ we can neglect the gradient terms in the free energy and assume that $\vec{\eta}$ depends on the coordinate parametrically, that is, $\vec{\eta}(\vec{r})=\vec{\eta}[u_{ik}(\vec{r})]$.
-In this case, the order parameter can be found from minimization of the sum $F_0+F_u$ with respect to $\vec{\eta}$.
-To obtain a correct behaviour of the order parameter near the center of the vortex $r\sim \xi_{\textrm{eff}}$, we should take into account the the gradient terms gives in the GL functional.
-This procedure was performed in Supplementary~\cite{supplementary}.
-Here we show that the spin vortices have a normal core with the size $\sim \xi_{\textrm{eff}}$ similar to Abrikosov vortices~\cite{Abrikosov1957}.
+In this case, away from the center of the vortex $r \gg \xi_{\textrm{eff}}$, we can neglect the gradient terms and assume that $\vec{\Delta}$ depends on the coordinate parametrically, that is, $\vec{\Delta}(\vec{r})=\vec{\Delta}[u_{ik}(\vec{r})]$ and the order parameter can be found from minimization of $F_0+F_u$ with respect to $\vec{\Delta}$.
+To obtain a correct behavior of the order parameter near the center of the vortex, $r\sim \xi_{\textrm{eff}}$, we should take into account the gradient terms in the GL functional.
+This procedure is performed in Appendix A. We show that the spin vortex has a normal core with the size $\sim \xi_{\textrm{eff}}$ similar to the Abrikosov vortices~\cite{Abrikosov1957}.
+This normal core can be considered as a topological defect.
+The values of the coherent length for the vortex of type I, $\xi_I$, and type II, $\xi_{II}$, are different.